After a dozen years of stops and starts, guest recordings, and her own solo albums, the spotlight finally found Rosa Passos.

 Ma, who stands nearly alone in the universe of classical music as a luminary devoid of performance ego happily shared the stage with a brace of talented musicians including pianist Katherine Stott, the guitar mastery of the Assad brothers, bassist Nilsson Matta, percussionist Cyro Baptista and the always playful reedman, Paquito D’Riveira.

-Directing the music through a variety of instrumental pairings, Yo-Yo Ma’s easy onstage persona gave each of the musicians room to flourish; at times, Ma’s obvious enthusiasm for the talent and repertoire found him fully caught up in the moment, along with the rest of the audience.
+Directing the music through a variety of instrumental pairings, Yo-Yo Ma’s easy onstage persona gave the musicians room to flourish; at times, Ma’s obvious enthusiasm for the talent and repertoire found him fully caught up in the moment, along with the rest of the audience.

 And so when the diminutive Bahian singer strode across the stage with guitar in hand, the audience was prepared to give this virtual unknown a warm welcome.
-What they weren’t prepared for was her vocal warmth, inviting personality and a smile that lit up the August night.
+What they weren’t prepared for was her vocal warmth, inviting personality, and a smile that lit up the August night.

 Although Rosa Passos’s giant step was long in the making, we’ve done our best to herald the arrival of singer Rosa Passos as quite possibly the best female vocalist in Brazil.
 Delicately creative on her own terms, she possesses the voice of a worldly angel.
 Her phrasing can be decidedly jazzy, often trailing off to the point where the end of a line comes as an unshakeable sense of suggestion.